Sparse Cholesky Factorization for Solving Nonlinear PDEs via Gaussian Processes: Abstract

 \section{Abstract}

-We study the computational scalability of a Gaussian process (GP) framework for solving general nonlinear partial differential equations (PDEs).
-This framework transforms solving PDEs to solving quadratic optimization problem with nonlinear constraints.
-Its complexity bottleneck lies in computing with dense kernel matrices obtained from pointwise evaluations of the covariance kernel of the GP and its \textit{partial derivatives} at collocation points.
+In recent years, there has been widespread adoption of machine learning-based approaches to automate the solving of partial differential equations (PDEs).
+Among these approaches, Gaussian processes (GPs) and kernel methods have garnered considerable interest due to their flexibility, robust theoretical guarantees, and close ties to traditional methods.
+They can transform the solving of general nonlinear PDEs into solving quadratic optimization problems with nonlinear, PDE-induced constraints.
+However, the complexity bottleneck lies in computing with dense kernel matrices obtained from pointwise evaluations of the covariance kernel, and its \textit{partial derivatives}, a result of the {PDE constraint} and for which fast algorithms are scarce.

-We present a sparse Cholesky factorization algorithm for such kernel matrices based on the near-sparsity of the Cholesky factor under a new ordering of Diracs and derivative measurements.
-We rigorously identify the sparsity pattern and quantify the \textit{exponentially convergent} accuracy of the corresponding Vecchia approximation of the GP, which is optimal in the Kullback-Leibler divergence.
+The primary goal of this paper is to provide a near-linear complexity algorithm for working with such kernel matrices.
+We present a sparse Cholesky factorization algorithm for these matrices based on the near-sparsity of the Cholesky factor under a novel ordering of pointwise and derivative measurements.
+The near-sparsity is rigorously justified by directly connecting the factor to GP regression and exponential decay of basis functions in numerical homogenization.
+We then employ the Vecchia approximation of GPs, which is optimal in the Kullback-Leibler divergence, to compute the approximate factor.
 This enables us to compute $\epsilon$-approximate inverse Cholesky factors of the kernel matrices with complexity $O(N\log^d(N/\epsilon))$ in space and $O(N\log^{2d}(N/\epsilon))$ in time.

-With the sparse factors, gradient-based optimization methods become scalable.
-Furthermore, we can use the oftentimes more efficient Gauss-Newton method, for which we apply the conjugate gradient algorithm with the sparse factor of a reduced kernel matrix as a preconditioner to solve the linear system.
+We integrate sparse Cholesky factorizations into optimization algorithms to obtain fast solvers of the nonlinear PDE.
 We numerically illustrate our algorithm's near-linear space/time complexity for a broad class of nonlinear PDEs such as the nonlinear elliptic, Burgers, and Monge-Amp\`ere equations.
-In summary, we provide a fast, scalable, and accurate method for solving general PDEs with GPs.
+In summary, we provide a fast, scalable, and accurate method for solving general PDEs with GPs and kernel methods.